sa3305/rl/projects.md

 ## DATES

-*	Project proposals are due on March 26, 2018
+*	Project proposals are due on March 1.
+    * Each project should have 2-3 contributors.
+For <2 or >3 contributors, please speak to the instructor during office hours.
-    * Requires Brief Description of the project, at most 1-page
+    * Provide Brief Description of the project at most 2-page, and least 1 page.
+Summarize the project, provide a reading list, and directions to be explored.
     * Online Submission Only, link will be provided soon
+* A progress report is due on April 5.
+* First draft of project reports are due on May 3.
+* A poster session will be organized (tentatively May 6) where you can present your results.
+For survey papers, I will try to schedule presentations in class, depending on number of such projects proposed.
-* First draft of project reports are due on April 30.
-You may use another week to improve your presentation, and submit final report on May 6.
+* You may use another week to improve the reports, and submit final report by May 10.

 ## Guidance on choosing a topic